rougier/matplotlib-tutorial/README.rst

 All colormaps can be reversed by appending ``_r``.
 For instance, ``gray_r`` is the reverse of ``gray``.

-If you want to know more about colormaps, checks `Documenting the matplotlib colormaps <https://gist.github.com/2719900>`_.
+If you want to know more about colormaps, see `Documenting the matplotlib colormaps <https://gist.github.com/2719900>`_.